 Maybe you are trying to balance the stress of raising your children or assisting with child care needs for your grandchildren in addition to being a caregiver for your elderly parent.
 A parent who has become a stranger to you due to the aging process or perhaps dementia

 Maybe you still have hurtful feelings regarding the past with your parents.
-Perhaps the past hurt is impacting your ability to be present and engaged in their care.
+Perhaps the past hurt is impacting your ability to be present and engage as their caregiver.
 You may not have had the most ideal relationship with your parent(s) and the idea of being responsible for their care may seem unfair.